liqd/thentos/docs/terminology.md

 ### User (Adhocracy3)

-Like thentos user.
+This corresponds both to thentos user (in the sense that adhocracy does the same things with it that thentos does), and to thentos persona (in the sense that there is a one-on-one mapping).

 See
 https://cms.liqd.net/intranet/copy_of_projekte/adhocracy-3/grundkonzept-und-terminologie#section-14

 ### Group (Adhocracy3)

-Like thentos role.
+Has the same double-correspondence from thentos user groups and thentos persona groups.

 See
 https://cms.liqd.net/intranet/copy_of_projekte/adhocracy-3/grundkonzept-und-terminologie#section-16

 ### Process Role (Adhocracy3)

 Time-aware set of adhocracy permissions.
+Thentos does not need to (and therefore should not) know about adhocracy roles.

+Example: "group X has permission Y in process phase Z."

+See
-See https://cms.liqd.net/intranet/copy_of_projekte/adhocracy-3/grundkonzept-und-terminologie#section-17
+https://cms.liqd.net/intranet/copy_of_projekte/adhocracy-3/grundkonzept-und-terminologie#section-17